jdc-cunningham/bl-monocle-reactjs-pwa/README.md

 Still mostly conceptual since unsure how it will all work regarding what would make sense logic wise.

+**NOTE** the whole right side does not work right now

+There is mobil support (basic responsive design)

 <img src="./monocle-web-editor.JPG"/>

 ### Try it live